konvajs/site/source/docs/data_and_serialization/Serialize_a_Stage.md

-title: Save Stage as JSON String
+title: Save HTML5 Canvas Stage as JSON String
 ---

 To save the stage as a JSON string with Konva, we can use the `toJSON()`